scttfrdmn/lens/TESTING.md

 # Testing Guide

-This document describes the testing methodology and practices for the AWS IDE project.
+This document describes the testing methodology and practices for the Lens project.

 ## Overview

-AWS IDE uses a multi-layered testing approach:
+Lens uses a multi-layered testing approach:
 - **Unit tests**: Fast, isolated tests with no AWS API dependencies
 - **Integration tests**: Tests with mocked AWS services
 - **End-to-end tests**: Real AWS infrastructure testing

 ## SSM-Based Readiness Polling Tests

-All three applications (aws-jupyter, aws-rstudio, aws-vscode) have been tested end-to-end with SSM-based readiness polling.
+All three applications (lens-jupyter, lens-rstudio, lens-vscode) have been tested end-to-end with SSM-based readiness polling.

 ### Test Methodology